fenago/microservices/dockerize ML Python REST API/ML_REST/README.md

 ```
 docker ps -a
 ```
-you will see the name of your image in list `abcdef int this case`and status should be up.Now navigate to `http://localhost:5002/` and you will see 'Hello World!'.
+you will see the name of your image in list `abcdef` (in this case) and status should be up.Now navigate to `http://localhost:5002/` and you will see 'Hello World!'.